 Going local with keywords means getting specific about your location, which makes sense because a very common user search is “[something] [location]” (like in our example below).

 What do keywords look like in marketgoo?

-See our video below for more examples on how to brainstorm your best keywords.
+As a bonus, watch our video below for more examples on how to brainstorm keywords for your website.